Region II Human Services Heartland Counseling and Consulting

 Region II Human Services Heartland Counseling and Consulting - McCook, NE

 Region Ii Human Services Heartland Counseling And Consulting is a mental health treatment center in Mccook, NE that is located at 1012 West 3rd Street, Mccook, NE 69001.
-Region Ii Human Services Heartland Counseling And Consulting provides psychotropic medication, group therapy and trauma therapy as part of its treatment program.
-Region Ii Human Services Heartland Counseling And Consulting offers outpatient treatment and telemedicine/telehealth and is categorized as an outpatient mental health facility.
-Region Ii Human Services Heartland Counseling And Consulting is available for children / adolescents, adults and young adults who are seeking treatment for mental health problems.
-In addition, Region Ii Human Services Heartland Counseling And Consulting can provide treatment to people with trauma, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services offered by Region Ii Human Services Heartland Counseling And Consulting include family psychoeducation, court-ordered outpatient treatment and education services.
+Region Ii Human Services Heartland Counseling And Consulting provides psychotropic medication, dialectical behavior therapy and integrated dual diagnosis disorder treatment as part of its treatment program.
+Region Ii Human Services Heartland Counseling And Consulting offers telemedicine/telehealth and outpatient treatment and is categorized as an outpatient mental health facility.
+Region Ii Human Services Heartland Counseling And Consulting is available for adults, children / adolescents and young adults who are seeking treatment for mental health problems.
+In addition, Region Ii Human Services Heartland Counseling And Consulting can provide treatment to people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services offered by Region Ii Human Services Heartland Counseling And Consulting include family psychoeducation, education services and suicide prevention services.

 Address: 1012 West 3rd Street, McCook, NE 69001